It is delicious. Many love its spicy zing. But few people know that the benefits of garlic can do more than drive away vampires.

 Moreover, a Japanese study echoes these findings by identifying garlic as a potential agent against sports-induced fatigue (Morihara et al. 200740).

 In addition, scientists studied patients who suffered from coronary heart disease.
-In the course of the study, garlic oil was administered to the subjects over 6 weeks.
+During the study, garlic oil was administered to the subjects over 6 weeks.

 The bottom line is that garlic significantly improved peak heart rate and cardiac workload, translating into better exercise tolerance (Verma et al. 200541).